coralblocks/CoralQueue/README.md

 Note that if the queue is full we just <i>busy spin</i> until a data transfer object becomes available.
 Later we will see how we can also use a <code>WaitStrategy</code> instead of busy spinning.

-You can also send messages in batches:
+You can (and should) send messages in batches:
 ```Java
 StringBuilder sb;